Phonics – Wilson Fundations Overview

 Goal:

-Students leave Kindergarten reading simple decodable words with accuracy and writing them with correct formation.
+Students leave kindergarten reading simple decodable words with accuracy and writing them with correct formation.

 Grade 1 (Level 1)